-Spend much time online, and you’ll get the impression other people live in spotless homes while you’re wondering why cleaning is stressing you out.
+If you spend much time online, you can easily get the impression other people live in spotless homes while you’re wondering why cleaning is stressing you out.
 Maybe you’ve spent a day (or more) imposing order and cleanliness throughout your house to make it look like all those other homes you see online or in magazines.

 Then your kids dump their backpacks in the kitchen or leave toys all over your living room.
 Your significant other sheds their coat on the sofa.
 And there you are, just minutes before bedtime, telling the kids to pick their things up or you’ll throw them away.
 That coat is now on the floor.
 There are dishes in the sink, you can smell the cat box, and no one has taken out the trash.

 Why do you clean but the house always seems like a mess?